-Over a number of therapy sessions, ACT specialists lead patients through a series of steps designed to promote true self-awareness and eliminate over-identification with their psychological and emotional problems.
+Over several therapy sessions, ACT specialists lead patients through a series of steps designed to promote true self-awareness and eliminate over-identification with their psychological and emotional problems.
 As a treatment regimen progresses, patients are introduced to the six core principles of ACT in action:

-- Cognitive defusion: Learning to correctly identify troubling thoughts, memories and concepts as subjective phenomena with no actual objective reality.
-It’s all in the mind, in other words.
+- Cognitive defusion – Learning to correctly identify troubling thoughts, memories, and concepts as subjective phenomena with no actual objective reality

-- Contact with the present moment: Cultivating total absorption in the here-and-now.
-Recreating the effect of mindfulness practices like yoga or meditation through conscious effort.
+- Contact with the present moment – Cultivating total absorption in the here and now and recreating the effect of mindfulness practices like yoga or meditation through conscious effort

-- Recognizing the observing self: Becoming conscious of yourself as conscious, as a separate being who can’t be defined by your thoughts, emotions or sensory experiences.
-The observing self is detached, lucid and able to achieve a clear perspective.
+- Recognizing the observing self – Becoming conscious of yourself as detached and lucid consciousness—as a separate being who can’t be defined by your thoughts, emotions, or sensory experiences

-- Identifying values: Identifying what is most important and meaningful in life, and being prepared to (finally) make it a priority.
+- Identifying values – Identifying what is most important and meaningful in life, and being prepared to make it a priority finally

-- Committed action: Setting long-term goals and short-term milestones and developing effective strategies to achieve them.
+- Committed action – Setting long-term and short-term goals and developing effective strategies to achieve them

-Anxiety disorder sufferers need practical strategies to overcome their disabling physical and psychological reactions to stress, both real and imagined.
-Acceptance and commitment therapy offers mindfulness as the remedy for that anxiety.
-Those using ACT techniques engage in a process that fearlessly confronts the symptoms of anxiety head on, embracing them, accepting them and draining them of their strength and influence.
-Acceptance and commitment therapy for anxiety disorders charts an ambitious course, offering the possibility of taming anxiety.
-ACT does not promise anxiety disorder sufferers a stress- or worry-free life, but it does help remove the exhausting and paralyzing burden that prevents them from finding satisfaction in day-to-day life and reaching their full potential.
-Source: Association for Contextual Behavioral Science: Acceptance and Commitment Therapy (ACT)
+People struggling with anxiety disorders need practical strategies to overcome their disabling physical and psychological reactions to stress, both real and imagined.
+ACT offers mindfulness as the remedy for that anxiety.
+Those using ACT techniques engage in a process that fearlessly confronts the symptoms of anxiety head-on—embracing them, accepting them, and draining them of their strength and influence.
+Acceptance and commitment therapy for anxiety disorders charts an ambitious course, offering the possibility of taming unwanted mental health symptoms.